freon4dsl/Freon4dsl/packages/webapp/src/left-to-do.md

 ## Issues that remain to be done in this webapp

 1. Names of the concepts that can be searched for should be entered in some config by the lang engineer.
-2. The error list and search results shoudl not have a number, or perhaphs they shoudl have some ID.
+2. The error list and search results should not have a number, or perhaps they should have some ID.
 3. Search for structure should be augmented with a view to enter the structure.
-4. Delete model functionality should be added.
 5. Styling should be improved.
-6. When an item is selected in the info panel (error or search result), the cursor should jump to the corrsponding element.

 7. Code to import a unit should be moved to other place.
 8. Progress indicator for importing unit.
 9. Add comments on changes in SplitPane.